masud-technope/NLP2API-Replication-Package/README.md

-# NLP2API: Replication Package
-NLP2API: Query Reformulation for Code Search using Crowdsourced Knowledge and Extra-Large Data Analytics
+# NLP2API: Query Reformulation for Code Search using Crowdsourced Knowledge and Extra-Large Data Analytics

 ICSME 2018 Paper: **Effective Reformulation of Query for Code Search using  Crowdsourced Knowledge and Extra-Large Data Analytics**

 Materials Included (19):
 ========================